-- 1. From the Flow Navigator, or from the File menu, select Add Sources.
+1. From the Flow Navigator, or from the File menu, select Add Sources.

-- The Add Sources dialog box opens.
+The Add Sources wizard opens.

-- 2. Select Add or create constraints, and click Next.
+- Select Add or create constraints, and click Next.

-- 3. In the Add or Create Constraints dialog box, click Create File.
+- 3. In the Add or Create Constraints page, click Create File.

-- 4. In the Create Constraints File dialog box, fill in the constraints file information, as shown in Figure 3:
+- 4. In the Create Constraints File dialog box, fill in the constraints file information, as shown in the figure below:

 - File type: XDC

-- File name: uart top ooc.xdc
+- File name: uart_top_ooc.xdc

 - File location: <Local to Project>

 - 5. Click OK.